mrethana/twitter_news_sentiment_analysis_stock_price_prediction/README.md

 #### 2. Only Twitter Features Included

-We then fit an Adaptive Boosting model only including the twitter features.
-Overall the metrics in the 30 minute time window had the highest importances
+We then fit an Adaptive Boosting model only including the Twitter features.
+Overall the metrics in the 30 minute time window had the highest importances.

 ![alt text](https://github.com/NaokoSuga/twitter_news_sentiment_analysis_stock_price_prediction/blob/master/Screenshots/twitter.png?raw=True)

 #### 3. Only News Features Included

 We also fit an AdaBoost model only including the news features.
-Overall the metrics in the one day time window had the highest importances
+Overall the metrics in the one day time window had the highest importances.

 ![alt text](https://github.com/NaokoSuga/twitter_news_sentiment_analysis_stock_price_prediction/blob/master/Screenshots/news.png?raw=True)

 ### Next Steps

 1. Set up SQL Database to save tweets, articles and stock prices every week.
 Once enough data is gathered we can refit the models.
-2. Try dimensionality reduction methods such as PCA
+2. Try dimensionality reduction methods such as PCA.
 3. Potentially create own polarity scale as opposed to using vader sentiment as the final say.
-We can also add industry specific vocabulary to vader sentiment to add customization
+We can also add industry specific vocabulary to vader sentiment to add customization.